Enhance your Honors experience by taking advantage of engagement and leadership opportunities.

 The Undergraduate Research Club (URC) was founded by Honors College student Lauren Cahalan '18.
 The club is a collaboration between the Honors College, the Provost's Office, and the Office of Undergraduate Research and Creative Inquiry.
 URC provides opportunities and resources for students interested in learning more or conducting their own research while here at TU.

 Recruitment Officers serve as student ambassadors of the Honors College, assisting with on and off-campus university activities for prospective students.
 Honors Recruitment Officers have a passion for their studies, their community, and the Honors College.
 They assist with prospective student Open Houses, TU4U, and admitted student days, and welcome prospective students to general Honors events like the Celebration of Scholarship and Learning.
 Students who serve as Recruitment Officers develop a wide range of transferable communication and interpersonal skills.
 They are often the first point of contact between a prospective student and the Honors College, and set the tone for the entire Honors community and student experience.
-To become an Honors Recruitment Officer, please email Dr. Abram Fox, Honors College Coordinator, for additional information.
+To become an Honors Recruitment Officer, please email the Honors College Coordinator, Abram Fox, afox AT_TOWSON for additional information.

 Not Your Granny's Book Club (NYGBC) selects a book or two to read each semester and gathers regularly to discuss.
 Past events have even included a literary ball where students dressed as their favorite characters from works of literature.